NicklasVraa/LiX/readme.md

 Add various elements relating to documents that are published in book-form, like a novel.
 Should be called before `\begin{document}`.

 - `\dedicate{dedicatee}{Message}` \
-  Dedicate your document to someone with a message.
+  Dedicate your document to someone, along with an optional message.
 - `\edition{123}{year}` \
   Specify the edition of the document and the year it was published.
 - `\note{Longer author's note}` \